 Tendency towards ulcers

 While stomach ulcers can be caused by bacteria, some people are more vulnerable than others.
-Individuals that are more prone to developing stomach ulcers include those who:
+As a result, individuals that are more prone to developing stomach ulcers include those who:

 - Have already been infected with H. Pyroli or some other bacteria.

 - Frequently take non-steroidal anti-inflammatory medications.
 This includes aspirin and ibuprofen.

 - Have a family history of ulcers.

 - Drink alcohol in excess.